 Monthly Support Group Meetings for Those Whose Loved Ones Are Incarcerated

-In these meetings, the moderators touch on issues including, but not limited to, feelings of loss and grief affiliated with this situation.
+The Office of Prison Ministry offers Parents, Friends/Family of the Incarcerated an invitation to monthly Parents Support Group meetings at various locations throughout the Diocese.
+Moderators touch on issues including but not limited to feelings of loss and grief affiliated with this situation.
+Confidentiality is assured.
 These faith based meetings are open to persons of every denomination, but the format is Christ-centered.
-Everyone will be given time to speak, privacy will be respected for those who choose not to.
-Confidentiallity is assured.
+Everyone will be given time to speak, privacy respected for those who choose not to.

-If you know of someone who would benefit, please encourage them to attend.
-For more information, contact the Diocesan Office of Prison Ministry 727-344-1611 x414 or email@example.com
+If you know of someone who would benefit, please encourage them to contact the Diocesan Office of Prison Ministry 727-344-1611 x5414 or firstname.lastname@example.org for more information.